 Sending a non-refundable deposit for a vehicle and not receiving the vehicle, or a refund, because you chose not to complete the transaction or pay the remaining balance for any reason.

 Punitive damages, lost profits, loss of work, travel expenses, or restocking costs.

 Title / ownership issues

-Misstatements about the type of title brand, for a vehicle listed with anything but a "clear" title.
+Misstatements about the type of title brand, for a vehicle listed with anything but a "clean" title.

-Failure to receive a certificate of title for a vehicle that was listed with a title brand or with the title being described as anything but "clear".
+Failure to receive a certificate of title for a vehicle that was listed with a title brand or with the title being described as anything but "clean".

 Losses based on a vehicle classified as "theft recovery" or "previously stolen" but recovered by a law enforcement agency prior to being listed on eBay.

 Any damage or listing discrepancies that were disclosed to you prior to taking possession of the vehicle.